Using conversion values

 Conversion value currency for cross-account conversion tracking

-If you use cross-account conversion tracking — managed in My Client Center — with multiple AdWords accounts, the conversion values will use the currency of the MCC account unless you specify a different currency with the default value or provide a currency code in the conversion tag.
+If you use cross-account conversion tracking — managed in a manager account (MCC) — with multiple AdWords accounts, the conversion values will use the currency of the manager account unless you specify a different currency with the default value or provide a currency code in the conversion tag.
 However, if the AdWords account driving a click that converts has a different billing currency, the conversion value will be converted to that account's currency using the average daily foreign exchange rate.

 If you're tracking conversion actions without a real monetary value but still want a way to measure relative values of different conversion actions, you can choose not to assign a currency.
 These values are often referred to as "key performance indicators" or "KPIs."
 Even if your tag includes a currency code, it will be ignored if you've selected no currency for the default value of that conversion action.
 This lets you control whether your conversion values are measuring monetary values or KPIs without updating the conversion tracking tag on your site.